wonjsohn/MAGIC_Table_basic/README.md

 PIM1 / mp4 / similar to XVID /     MPEG-1 Codec
 ```

+** There could be "OpenCV FFMPEG" related warning message with a codec 'XVID'.
+This is about codec and extension matching.
+This warning can be ignored if you care less about output video file size not being optimally small.

-* Python opencv installation option. (as of Sep.
+### * Raspberry Pi 3: Python opencv installation option. (as of Sep.
 2017)
 ```
 # -*- coding: utf-8 -*-
 cmake -D CMAKE_BUILD_TYPE=RELEASE \